aaazzz/line-login-example/readme.md

-# LINE Lonin API demo
+# LINE Login API demo

 ## how to use
 0. copy `.env.example` to `.env` and fill your channel information